elsartz/note-taker/README.md

 ![badge](https://img.shields.io/badge/license-isc-green)
-  # Take a Note!
+  # Take a Note! 📓

   ## An app for write and save notes.

-  > This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+  > This application is like a pocket notebook that can save and retrieve note data from the cloud.
+  > Of course from any or your devices.

   ## Table of Contents
   - [Installation](#installation)